Volkswagen tests ventilator output as carmakers join coronavirus fight

 The auto industry’s chances of recovery depended on coordinated action, Samuelsson told Reuters.

 “There is a big difference between countries.
 Some have curfews, with restaurants and schools closed.
 In other countries there are less drastic measures.
-I just think we need to synchronize that more.”
+I just think we need to synchronise that more.”

-Reporting by Jan Schwartz in Hamburg, Edward Taylor in Frankfurt and Joern Poltz in Munich; Writing by Edward Taylor; Editing by Andrew Cawthorne
+Reporting by Jan Schwartz in Hamburg, Edward Taylor in Frankfurt and Joern Poltz in Munich; additional reporting by Bhargav Acharya; Writing by Edward Taylor; Editing by Andrew Cawthorne and Cynthia Osterman